sul-dlss/freelib-djatoka/README.md

 This project is a fork of the aDORe-djatoka JP2 image server.
 It was created in an attempt to simplify the image server's use.
 In the process, additional caching and image management options were added.
 The OpenSeadragon UI was also added as the project's preferred user interface.
 FreeLib-Djatoka can be used on its own or it can be integrated into an external digital asset management system.
 It's currently tested with Islandora.

-The aDORe-djatoka project requires the 1.6 Sun JDK (or earlier).
-FreeLib-Djatoka requires OpenJDK 1.7 or later.
+The original aDORe-djatoka requires Sun's 1.6 JDK; the freelib-djatoka project uses any JDK (OpenJDK or OracleJDK) 1.7 or later.

 ### Getting Started